 Zanzibar in March

-Highlights: March is the start of pineapple season, with pineapples so sweet you may wonder if you’ve ever tasted one before.
-Although some hotels and resorts close, many others offer discounts and March to May are the best months for deals.
-Glassy seas and spectacular sunsets are the rewards for those who travel in low season.
-Afternoon storms can be heavy, but most mornings are clear and you’re more likely to find a piece of paradise all to yourself.
+- March is the start of pineapple season in Zanzibar, with pineapples so sweet you may wonder if you’ve ever tasted one before.
+Although some hotels and resorts in Zanzibar close, many others offer discounts, and March to May are the best months for deals.
+Glassy seas and spectacular sunsets are the rewards for those who travel to Zanzibar in the low season.
+Afternoon storms can be heavy, but most mornings are clear, and you’re more likely to find a piece of paradise all to yourself.

-Disadvantages: Some hotels and lodges close from March to May so your preferred accommodation may not be available.
-The rains themselves put many people off, which is ideal if you’re after solitude, but a definite draw back if you’re not.
-March is undoubtedly the worst month for wind sports.
-If that’s what you’re after, then avoid this time of year.
+- Some hotels and lodges close from March to May, so your preferred Zanzibar accommodation may not be available.
+The rains themselves put many people off, which is ideal if you’re after solitude, but a definite drawback if you’re not.
+March is undoubtedly the worst month for wind sports in Zanzibar.
+If that’s what you’re after, avoid this time of year.